Health Information Manager: Job Description and Requirements

 Health Information Management Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that medical and health services management positions were predicted to increase by 22% from 2010-2020, which was faster than average.
+The U.S. Bureau of Labor Statistics (BLS) reported that medical and health services management positions were predicted to increase by 23% from 2012-2022, which was much faster than average.
 This growth was due to an aging population and more complicated medical services technologies.
-Medical and health services managers earned mean yearly wages of $98,460 in May 2012.
+Medical and health services managers earned mean yearly wages of $101,340 in May 2013.

 Related to Health Information Manager: Job Description and Requirements